 Knowledge is power; so if you want to be truly empowered when it comes to your cat’s nutrition and health, then you’ll love What Cats Should Eat!
-Many hours of research went into this new update.
-It’s still only $7.97, but for a limited time!
-Grab your copy now before the price goes up!
+Hundreds of hours of research have gone into this ebook.
+And it’s only $8.99!
+But even better, if you have a previous version* or you if are an Amazon Kindle Unlimited member, it’s free!!
+Grab your copy now!

 Available only on Amazon.com

-*If you bought an earlier edition, the next time you open it on Kindle the new update should be available.
+*If you bought an earlier edition, the next time you open it on Kindle, the updated edition should be available now.

 What Readers Are Saying: